Medically reviewed by Drugs.com. Last updated on Aug 16, 2020.

 There are no contraindications listed in the US manufacturer's labeling.

-Canadian labeling: Hypersensitivity to calcitriol or any component of the formulation; ophthalmic or internal use; hypercalcemia or a history of abnormal calcium metabolism; concurrent systemic treatment of calcium homeostasis; severe renal impairment or end-stage renal disease (ESRD)
+Canadian labeling: Hypersensitivity to calcitriol or any component of the formulation; ophthalmic or internal use; hypercalcemia or a history of abnormal calcium metabolism; concurrent systemic treatment of calcium homeostasis; severe renal impairment or end-stage renal disease (ESRD); hepatic impairment

 Psoriasis: Topical: Apply twice daily to affected areas (maximum: 200 g weekly)